Introduction to Talend Data Integration

 2. tMysqlConnection: This component is used for connecting with the MySQL database.
-Mysql components can use this connection for easy setup of connecting to the database.
+Mysql components can use this connection for an easy setup of connecting to the database.

-3. tMysqlInput: This component helps to run a mysql database query and get the table or columns.
+3. tMysqlInput: This component helps run a mysql database query and get the table or columns.
 This component is used to select queries and get the details.